solaeus/dust/README.md

 ### Semicolons

 Dust borrowed Rust's approach to semicolons and their effect on evaluation and relaxed the rules to accomated different styles of coding.
-Rust, for example, isn't design for command lines or REPLs but Dust could be well-suited to those applications.
+Rust, isn't designed for command lines or REPLs but Dust could be well-suited to those applications.
 Dust needs to work in a source file or in an ad-hoc one-liner sent to the CLI.
 Thus, semicolons are optional in most cases.

 There are two things you need to know about semicolons in Dust: